 Captured LV holds four different rooms, the usual amount of escape rooms these type of places have.
 We were here before and did the Mayan Temple room, but didn’t make it out of the room in time.
 On this visit, we played The Brain Game, their game show themed room.
-The theme was different compared what we have done before.
-Where most rooms you need to escape, here it’s not to escape per se, but to solve the puzzles and win $1,000,000.
+The theme was different compared to what we have done before.
+Where most places you need to escape, here it’s not to escape per se, but to solve the puzzles and win $1,000,000.
 (It’s not really an actual prize.
 I feel I need to put this disclaimer in case someone thinks that you could really win a million dollars at this place).

-The only aspect of Captured LV Escape Rooms puzzles that I can’t grasp is skill based puzzles.
+The only aspect of Captured LV Escape Rooms puzzles that I can’t grasp is skill-based puzzles.
 I don’t think having these kinds of puzzles is a good or bad thing.
-I don’t mind skill based puzzles, it could be the gamer side of me talking.
+I don’t mind skill-based puzzles, it could be the gamer side of me talking.
 I just wonder if this type of puzzle should be allowed.
 It’s a portion of the escape room that if you don’t have a skill required, then you can lose time or even the game itself.
 This has been the only place I’ve done types of puzzles.

 - When you are being shown a room, take the time to observe the room.
 Most of the time, I feel the host doesn’t give much more information that can help you and you can take the extra 2 minutes or so to observe the room and hints to solve puzzles.
 CLues are and can be written (literally on the wall)

 I’d also feel I need to apologize to my friends.
 While solving the puzzles in this room, I was starting to get intense in my behavior.
 Maybe it was the music, lights, and the count down timer, but I did not use any of the advice I had previously listed.
 I didn’t mean to act the way that I did and go off on my own.
 I kind of felt bad that the host noted that my name was mentioned most of the time that we were in there.
-What I like about doing escape room with others is not only the team work and building skills, but the way that I can reflect on myself and how I work with others.
+What I like about doing an escape room with others is not only the teamwork and building skills but the way that I can reflect on myself and how I work with others.
 So, thank you and again sorry.
 I hope I can grow from this and hey, we made it out.